Rutgers-Eagleton Washington Internship Award Program

 What financial costs can be covered with the award?

-The following expenses can be covered by the award: transportation costs, food, housing, technology needed to complete an in-person internship.
+The following expenses can be covered by the award: transportation costs, food, housing, and technology needed to complete an in-person internship.

-Who should complete my reference?
+Who should complete my letter of recommendation?

 How many internship hours must I complete?

 Awardees must commit to completing at least 120 hours during the summer.
-Priority will be given to students with full-time internships.

 Will the Eagleton Institute get me get an internship?